quandl/quandl-python/FOR_DEVELOPERS.md

 ### Dataset

-To retrieve metadata about a dataset simply instantiate its object using it's quandl code:
+To retrieve metadata about a dataset simply instantiate its object using its Quandl code:

 ```python
 quandl.Dataset('WIKI/AAPL')
 ```

-Once instantiated you can then make data or metadata calls on it.
-A metadata call looks like.
+Once instantiated you can then make data or metadata calls on the object.
+A metadata call looks like:

 ```python
 quandl.Dataset('WIKI/AAPL').data_fields()
 => ['premium', 'name', 'frequency', 'description', 'column_names', 'database_code', 'type', 'refreshed_at', 'newest_available_date', 'dataset_code', 'oldest_available_date', 'database_id', 'id']
 ```

-Note that a call to any attribute such as `name` will trigger an api metadata call if the metadata has not been loaded yet.
+Note that a call to any attribute such as `name` will trigger an API metadata call if the metadata has not been loaded yet.

 ### Database